 The principal and interest on the underlying mortgages may be allocated among the several tranches of a CMO in many ways.
 For example, certain tranches may have variable or floating interest rates and others may provide only the principal or interest feature of the underlying security.
 Generally, the purpose of the allocation of the cash flow of a CMO to the various tranches is to obtain a more predictable cash flow to certain of the individual tranches than exists with the underlying collateral of the CMO.
 As a general rule, the more predictable the cash flow is on a CMO tranche, the lower the anticipated yield will be on that tranche at the time of issuance relative to prevailing market yields on mortgage-related securities.
 As part of the process of creating more predictable cash flows on most of the tranches of a CMO, one or more tranches generally must be created that absorb most of the volatility in the cash flows on the underlying mortgage loans.
-The yields on these tranches, which may include inverse floaters, stripped mortgage-backed securities, and Z tranches, discussed below, are generally higher than prevailing market yields on mortgage-related securities with similar maturities.
+The yields on these tranches, which may include inverse floaters, stripped mortgage-backed securities with similar maturities.
 As a result of the uncertainty of the cash flows of these tranches, the market prices of and yield on these tranches generally are more volatile.

-An inverse floater is a CMO tranche with a coupon rate that moves inversely to a designated index, such as LIBOR (London Inter-Bank Offered Rate) or COFI (Cost of Funds Index).
+An inverse floater is a CMO tranche with a coupon rate that moves inversely to a benchmark rate or a designated index, such as the Secured Overnight Financing Rate (SOFR) or Cost of Funds Index (COFI) (each, a reference rate).
 Like most other fixed income securities, the value of inverse floaters will decrease as interest rates increase.
 Inverse floaters, however, exhibit greater price volatility than the majority of mortgage pass-through securities or CMOs.
-Coupon rates on inverse floaters typically change at a multiple of the change in the relevant index rate.
-Thus, any rise in the index rate (as a consequence of an increase in interest rates) causes a correspondingly greater drop in the coupon rate of an inverse floater.
+Coupon rates on inverse floaters typically change at a multiple of the change in the relevant reference rate.
+Thus, any rise in the reference rate (as a consequence of an increase in interest rates) causes a correspondingly greater drop in the coupon rate of an inverse floater.
 Some inverse floaters also exhibit extreme sensitivity to changes in prepayments.
 Inverse floaters may be purchased by a Fund in an attempt to protect against a reduction in the income earned on the Fund's investments due to a decline in interest rates.